Theyozz/Theyozz/README.md

 ## Hi, I'm @Theyozz

 - 👀 I’m interested in a lot of things
-- 🌱 I’m currently learning PHP & Symfony
+- 🌱 I’m currently learning JAVA, PHP & Symfony
 - 📫 How to reach me :
   - Twitter -> <a href="https://twitter.com/Theyozz_">@Theyozz\_</a>
   - Twouitteur -> <a href="http://twouitteur.atwebpages.com/login.php">@Theyozz</a>